karidreyer/MovieNest-client/README.md

   - Allows users to remove a movie from their list of favorites
   - Allows existing users to deregister

-## Technologies
+## Technologies Used

-- React
+- **React**: A JavaScript library for building user interfaces, enabling a dynamic and component-based architecture.
-- ES2015+
+- **ES2015+**: Modern JavaScript syntax and features, including classes, modules, and arrow functions, ensuring clean and efficient code.
-- Bootstrap
+- **Bootstrap**: A CSS framework for building responsive, mobile-first web applications with pre-designed components and styles.
-- Parcel
+- **Parcel**: A fast, zero-config web application bundler, simplifying asset compilation and dependency management.

 ## Project URL